ms-jpq/defcon604-2023/README.md

 #### Rust

-- - Some languages like Javascript or Rust, specifically allow `#!` shebang even if the `#` is not part of the comment syntax.
+- - Some languages like JavaScript or Rust, specifically allow `#!` shebang even if the `#` is not part of the comment syntax.

     - Often, they will have `//` as the comment start, and due to `POSIX` path normalization, we can use `//usr/bin/true;` as a **NOOP**, followed by the actual script.